horriblename/preview-mode-keybinds-obsidian/README.md

 ## Obsidian Preview Mode Keybinds

-This plugin enables customizable keybindings in markdown preview mode(or reader mode in future releases).
+This plugin enables customizable keybindings in markdown preview mode <!--(or reader mode in future releases)-->.
 Basic Navigation and Search keybinds are currently implemented, uses vim-like keybindings by default

 ### Keybindings